 Boston College welcomes applications from graduates of accredited colleges and universities.
 Please submit the online application for admission, together with the following materials:

-A class profile of the BC MBA Class of 2016 can be found on the BC website.
+A class profile of a recent BC MBA Class can be found on the BC website.
 This profile includes data on both the applicant pool and enrolling class, including academic measures, professional profile, and diversity.